fluendo/flootstrap/README.md

 ```

 ## TODO
+* [ ] Add support for ENV variables in the toml definition
 * [ ] Call the post-script after the rootfs is created
 * [ ] Add support for extra command line options when triggering the bootstrapper
 * [ ] Fix rinse error `Use of uninitialized value $CONFIG{"width"} in subtraction (-) at /usr/sbin/rinse line 1247`